ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-2-the-code.md

 <h2>Summary</h2>
 The EF build generates the main EF runtime assembly (EntityFramework.dll) and two providers together with everything needed to create the EF NuGet packages and Migrations tooling.

-If there is anything here that you need more information about don’t hesitate to contact me or others on the EF team.
-In the next post I’ll look at the EF tests.
+If there is anything here that you need more information about don't hesitate to contact me or others on the EF team.
+In the next post I'll look at the EF tests.